zenialexandre/zenialexandre/README.md

 ### Hi there 👋🙂

-I am a Software Developer, currently working at <i>Philips Clinical Informatics</i> and attending <i>Compunter Science at FURB - Blumenau, Santa Catarina</i>.
+I am a Software Developer, currently working at <i>Mobiauto</i> and attending <i>Compunter Science at FURB - Blumenau, Santa Catarina</i>.

 You can reach me on Linkedin: https://www.linkedin.com/in/alexandre-zeni-8190951b2/
 <br>